 \section{Abstract}

-Bayesian networks are powerful statistical models to study the probabilistic relationships among set random variables with major applications in disease modeling and prediction.
-Here, we propose a continuous time Bayesian network with conditional dependencies, represented as Poisson regression, to model the impact of exogenous variables on the conditional dependencies of the network.
-We also propose an adaptive regularization method with an intuitive early stopping feature based on density based clustering for efficient learning of the structure and parameters of the proposed network.
-Using a dataset of patients with multiple chronic conditions extracted from electronic health records of the Department of Veterans Affairs we compare the performance of the proposed approach with some of the existing methods in the literature for both short-term (one-year ahead) and long-term (multi-year ahead) predictions.
-The proposed approach provides a sparse intuitive representation of the complex functional relationships between multiple chronic conditions.
-It also provides the capability of analyzing multiple disease trajectories over time given any combination of prior conditions.
+Bayesian networks are powerful statistical models to study the probabilistic relationships among sets of random variables with significant applications in disease modeling and prediction.
+Here, we propose a continuous time Bayesian network with conditional dependencies, represented as regularized Poisson regression, to model the impact of exogenous variables on the conditional intensities of the network.
+We also propose an adaptive group regularization method with an intuitive early stopping feature based on Gaussian mixture model clustering for efficient learning of the structure and parameters of the proposed network.
+Using a dataset of patients with multiple chronic conditions extracted from electronic health records of the Department of Veterans Affairs, we compare the performance of the proposed approach with some of the existing methods in the literature for both short-term (one-year ahead) and long-term (multi-year ahead) predictions.
+The proposed system provides a sparse intuitive representation of the complex functional relationships between multiple chronic conditions.
+It also provides the capability of analyzing multiple disease trajectories over time, given any combination of preexisting conditions.